 Built on the ground where the twin towers used to stand, the reflecting pools are memorials to those who lost their lives on 9/11, and were quite an emotional experience to see in person.

-For great city views you can take the elevator to the top of the One World Trade Center (though we didn’t have a chance to do so on this trip).
+For great city views you can take the elevator to the top of the One World Trade Center (though we didn’t have a chance to do that on this trip).

 For lunch, we headed over to Chelsea Market, which offers a multitude of great eateries and shops.
 We ate at Rana, a delicious Italian restaurant that serves fresh, homemade pasta (The ravioli was incredible!).